OfficeDev/Microsoft-Teams-Samples/samples/meetings-events/nodejs/Readme.md

 # Realtime meeting events

+ Experience real-time meeting and participant events with this C# bot sample for Microsoft Teams.
+Currently available in public developer preview, it supports Adaptive Cards, bot interactions, and RSC permissions, allowing seamless integration for enhanced meeting management.
+To try it out, simply upload the provided manifest in your Teams client.

 Using this Node JS sample, a bot can receive real-time meeting events.
 For reference please check [Real-time Teams meeting events](https://docs.microsoft.com/microsoftteams/platform/apps-in-teams-meetings/api-references?tabs=dotnet)